[Discover 11 powerful ways you can bring self care into homeschool mom life, so you can guide your kids and enjoy your homeschool day.]

 Any time you feel anxiety and overwhelm start to rise, simply pause and take a deep breath an see what you need in the moment.
 This sacred pause will help you create a deep and loving connection with yourself so that you are better able to follow your intuition and take care of your needs throughout the day.

 f you are a homeschooling mom, you may like to incorporate in quiet time into your day, so that you have a little bit of time to yourself.

 You may want to coordinate this with nap time, so that when your babies lay down to nap your older kids can do something quietly on their own like read, draw, or build with Legos.

-Mornings and evenings are typically the most stressful times of days for moms, so creating an evening routine will help everything run more smoothly at the end of the day and help you build in time for your self care as well.
+Mornings and evenings are typically the most stressful times of days for moms.
+It’s important to realize that our days are connected.
+Your morning really begins the night before.
+So creating an evening routine will help everything run more smoothly at the end of the day and help you build in time for your self care as well.

 Make Self Care a Part of Homeschool Mom Life!

 I want you to know that you are absolutely worthy of self care.
 And that when you regularly take the time to care of yourself, you will be able to be a more calm, patient, and fun mom!

 As you begin to infuse your days with self care you’ll start to notice that you’re able to find more ease, be more present, and have more fun with your kids as a homeschool mom.

 Here are some ideas for self care to create a self care practice that nourishes your soul.